 These are localised prices and if you look at the features it may come as no surprise that the TomTom is a lot cheaper than the Garmin 920XT.

-The MultiSport watch itself is available for $125 on Amazon.
+The MultiSport watch itself is available for $314 on Chain Reaction Cycles.

 If you want more information please read my in depth review of the TomTom MultiSport Cardio.